-TABLE 3: 800A, 800AJ, 740AJ & H800AJ RISK AND HAZARD ASSESSMENT AND CONTROL MEASURES
+TABLE 3 RISK AND HAZARD ASSESSMENT AND CONTROL MEASURES

 HAZARD NUMBER HAZARD TYPE LOCATION/SCENARIO CONTROL MEASURES TO REDUCE RISK 1 Crushing, collision/striking.
 Operating unit in an area where obstacles, other people and plant may be present.
-Beacon and motion alarm alert others in the area that the unit is in use.
+Motion alarm alert others in the area that the unit is in use.
 Reflective warning stripes fitted to platform.
-Section 1.3 of operator's manual contains instructions and guidelines for operating in these circumstances, under the heading "Crushing and Collision Hazards".
+Operator's manual contains instructions and guidelines for operating in these circumstances.
 2 Crushing.
 Between Jib and Basket when rotated.
-Beacon and motion alarm alert others in the area that the unit is in use.
+Motion alarm alert others in the area that the unit is in use.
 Decal fitted to jib warning of crushing hazard.
 3 Crushing.
 Between Boom and Turntable.
-Beacon and motion alarm alert others in the area that the unit is in use.
+Motion alarm alert others in the area that the unit is in use.
 Decal fitted on turntable warning of crushing hazard.
 4 Crushing, collision/striking.
 Underneath basket when basket is being lowered.
-Beacon and motion alarm alert others in the area that the unit is in use.
-Section 1.3 of operator's manual (under the heading "Crushing and Collision Hazards") says to warn personnel to keep clear of raised platform and to erect barricades if necessary.
-Soft touch option, which cuts functions when anything comes into contact with rail around bottom of platform is also available.
+Motion alarm alert others in the area that the unit is in use.
+Operator's manual says to warn personnel to keep clear of raised platform and to erect barricades if necessary.
 5 Crushing, striking.
 Objects falling from platform.
-Kickboard around bottom of platform.
-Section 1.3 of operator's manual (under the heading "Crushing and Collisions") says to warn personnel to keep clear of area beneath platform and to erect barricades if necessary.
-Section 1.3 also says that head gear is to be worn by ground personnel.
+Operator's manual says to warn personnel to keep clear of area beneath platform and to erect barricades if necessary.
 6 Crushing, striking.
 Sudden or unintended movements.
 Function ramping time may be adjusted to suit owner.
 Braking and a foot switch is provided to prevent inadvertent movement.
 Emergency stop buttons are in place to halt movement in the case of an emergency.
 Controls return to neutral when released.
 Brakes are spring applied (electric over hydraulic release).
-Only one set of controls may be used at a time.
-Ground controls recessed.
-Optional padding for platform rails also available.
 7 Crushing.
-Machine falling off truck during transport.
+Machine falling of truck during transport.
 Designated tie-down points are indicated by decals.
 Correct transport procedures in manual.
 8 Crushing.
 Lifting machine incorrectly.
 Designated lifting points are indicated by decals.
 Correct lifting procedures in manual.
 9 Shearing, entanglement.
 Between turntable and base boom.
-Large clearances maintained between turntable and base boom.
-Beacon and motion alarm alert others in the area that the unit is in use.
+Where possible large clearances maintained between turntable and base boom.
+Motion alarm alert others in the area that the unit is in use.
 Crushing hazard decals are clearly displayed on the machine as well as slew warning decals.
 Warnings are placed in manual to prevent entanglement.
 10 Shearing, entanglement.
 Between turntable and chassis.
-Large clearances maintained between turntable and chassis.
-Beacon and motion alarm alert others in the area that the unit is in use.
+Where possible large clearances maintained between turntable and chassis.
+Motion alarm alert others in the area that the unit is in use.
 Crushing hazard decals are clearly displayed on the machine as well as slew warning decals.
 Warnings are placed in manual to prevent entanglement.
 11 Entanglement.
 In slew bearing gearing Slew mechanism is enclosed within chassis, and slew gearing is out of arms reach with covers down.
-12 Entanglement, friction, cutting.
-Engine components.
-Operators are not subject to friction as there are no high speed exposed components.
-Engine components are enclosed under covers.
-Fan blades shrouded.
-Warning decals in place.
-Maintenance to be carried out by qualified personnel.
-13 Entanglement, friction, cutting.
-Maintenance.
-Guarding provided is a fixed permanent nature and can only be removed with tools.
-Correct maintenance procedures placed in the service manual.
-14 Friction Mechanical Failure Drive motors are self lubricating as they are hydraulic, other friction points have a grease nipple.
-Engine lubrication points are easily accessed with a rotating engine tray.
-Locations of lubrication points are shown on a chart in the manual.
-Also, a lubrication schedule is provided along with grease types to be used.